Thriving Kids

 The Child Mind Institute

+Parenting can feel overwhelming when kids struggle with anxiety, behavior, school, or big emotions.
 Thriving Kids is a podcast for parents and caregivers who want clear, honest answers about child and adolescent mental health.
-Hosted by Dr. Dave Anderson, clinical psychologist at the Child Mind Institute, each episode tackles a common parenting challenge — from anxiety to tantrums to school struggles — with practical strategies backed by science.
-You’ll hear real talk, expert advice, and compassionate guidance from clinicians who work with kids every day.
+Hosted by Dr. Dave Anderson, a clinical psychologist at the Child Mind Institute, each episode focuses on a common parenting challenge — from tantrums to school struggles — with practical strategies grounded in science.
+You’ll hear direct, expert guidance from clinicians who work with kids and families every day.
 New episodes every week, with companion newsletters for easy reference.

 34 min